asurak/assignment_example_ros_pkg/example_package_ros/README.md

 source install/setup.bash
 ```

-Now, both packages should be available in your ROS environment.
+Now, the package should be available in your ROS environment.